-When your pet is part of the family, they shouldn’t miss out on any holiday fun and our four-legged friends deserve a break too.
+When your pet is part of the family, they shouldn’t miss out on any holiday fun.
+Our four-legged friends deserve a break too.

 As one of the most popular UK destinations for a getaway, this is sure to tick all the doggy-boxes.
 An incredible 51 beaches welcome dogs all year round and a further 81 have seasonal restrictions.
-Several attractions found in Cornwall also welcome dogs so that you can explore the area with the whole family in tow.
+Several attractions found in Cornwall also welcome dogs so that you can explore the area with the whole family.

 Take a steam train ride along the Bodmin and Wenford Railway or explore the Eden project where dogs are allowed in outdoor areas on a lead.
 You can even head to Truro and introduce your dogs to stand up paddleboarding!

 Thousands flock to the South Coast for its incredible coastal walks, excellent summer weather and miles of beaches.

 Some its most beautiful attractions welcome dogs, including The Donkey Sanctuary, the Miniature Pony Centre and the Devon Railway Centre which means your days out can include your dogs too.

 You can find designated sections of many beaches that allow owners to relax on the sand while their dogs run off their lead.
 Many countryside pubs allow dogs inside as long as they are a lead.
 Most beachside cafes provide water and treats for our beloved pets too.